 The number of foreclosures and homeless families swept across the US in growing numbers leaving many families with nowhere to go.
-Because of this crisis, a new industry arose allowing families who still had their homes to obtain a Mortgage Principal Reduction Program.
+Because of this crisis, a few new companies have arisen allowing families who still had their homes to obtain a Mortgage Principal Reduction Program.

 Various scandals led to these interesting circumstances.
 The first one is known as the “Robo-Signing” scandal.
 One scandal that hit the mainstream media quite rapidly is know as the “robosigning” scandal, in which bank employees were paid to forge signatures on various bank documents ( including mortgages ), and bank reviewers were paid to sign off of paperwork without actually reviewing it.
 These errors left a lot of room for inconsistencies in the figures on the documentation.

 In addition, a large number of mortgage loan documents sent to the Federal Reserve had these forged signatures, as well as “fudged numbers”, and the overcharging of bank clientele for various fees.
 Needless to say, this is not compliant with Federal Banking Law and can result in a Mortgage Principal Reduction Program through the power of negotiation.